Fell and road running

 - Ravenscar Coastal Half Marathon in May with stunning coastal views (half marathon and 10k)

-- No Ego Trail Challenge - Conquer the Forest, Dalby Forest in July (10k and half marathon).
-NEW for 2016 includes a junior 1 mile (ish) trail run (minimum age 6 years)
+- No Ego Trail Challenge - Conquer the Forest, Dalby Forest in July (10k and half marathon), plus a junior 1 mile (ish) trail run (minimum age 6 years)

 - Castle Howard Trail Races in July (10k and 1k Children’s Dash)